How to Pitch to an Editor as a Freelance Journalist

 - Start with a short pitch about the idea, with the headline of the piece you’re pitching

-- Make sure that you mention the publication your pitching it too, and again spell it correctly
+- Make sure that you mention the publication you’re pitching it to, and again spell it correctly

 It should be about 4 paragraphs max.
 I always end a pitch with a link to my portfolio so that editors can see my previous work and know that they can rely on me.